 After the Soviet Union successfully launched Sputnik in 1957, comedian Bob Hope was to have said something on the lines of, “All this proves is that their Germans are better than our Germans.”
 The Germans he was joking about were the former Nazi scientists recruited by the U.S. and Soviet Union after World War II.
 They were coveted by both world powers for how they might advance science and what would ultimately be known as the “Space Race.”

-These scientists are the subject of a new book by Dr. Brian Crim, John M. Turner Chair in the Humanities at Lynchburg College, Our Germans: Project Paperclip and the National Security State.
+These scientists are the subject of a new book by Dr. Brian Crim, John M. Turner Chair in the Humanities at University of Lynchburg, Our Germans: Project Paperclip and the National Security State.
 The book was released this month by Johns Hopkins Press.

 Project Paperclip — sometimes called “Operation Paperclip” — is the code name for the secret, joint-intelligence operation that brought more than 1,500 Nazi scientists and engineers to the U.S. Among others, they included renowned rocket scientist Wernher von Braun.